 In the context of the proposed zoning of Sixmilebridge we would also point out that some of the sites which have been zoned for residential appear to be small in extent and not attractive to developers.
-On the other hand, the site subject of this submission is immediately available, of sufficient size to be attractive to a developer (some 6 hectares), and of course is immediately adjacent to the railway station.

 One of the difficulties in regard to the entire Core Strategy process, is that while it seeks to identify the appropriate quantity of land for zoning in an area based on the ratio between preferred densities and population growth projections, it does not seek to investigate the suitability of each site, or indeed the likelihood that it will become available for development.
 This represents a particular difficulty in the case of smaller towns and villages.
-In a large urban situation, where large area of land zoned for a particular use and where a reasonable freeboard is included, it is likely that sufficient land will be brought forward for development within the lifetime of a plan.
+In a large urban situation, where a large area of land is zoned for a particular use and where a reasonable freeboard is included, it is likely that sufficient land will be brought forward for development within the lifetime of a plan.

 However, in a smaller town, where only a small amount of land is so zoned, the failure of even one parcel of land to come forward for development can have a significant negative impact on the implementation of the plan.
-We believe that this may be a danger in the case of Sixmilebridge, and that a failure to zone a greater portion of land or to carry out a detailed examination as to the suitability of each site, may result in a failure to enable sufficient land to be brought forward for development, and this may result in inadequate provision for housing at a time of severe housing shortage.
+We believe that this may be a danger the case of Sixmilebridge, and that a failure to zone a greater amount of land or to carry out a detailed examination as to the suitability of each zoned site, may result in a failure to enable sufficient land to be brought forward for development, and this may result in inadequate provision for housing at a time of severe housing shortage.

 We also note the requirement of paragraph 3.4.1 of the Core Strategy which, having regard to Sustainable Residential Development in Urban Areas 2009 (Cities, Towns and Villages), and circular letter NRUP 02/2021, indicate that provision should be made for low-density development which does not represent more than 20% of the total planned housing stock.
-We would suggest that Sixmilebridge is an ideal location for the provision of a certain quantum of low-density housing but the proposed development plan does not make provision for this.
+We would suggest that Sixmilebridge is an ideal location for the provision of a certain quantum of low-density housing, but the proposed development plan does not make provision for this.

-This 20% figure equates to some 37 houses in the case of Sixmilebridge which, given the low-density range of 10 houses per hectare, (4 per acre) would suggest that some 4 ha should be made available for this type of housing.
-We would suggest therefore that it is very important that the land the subject of this submission, should have an allowance for the provision of low-density housing.
+This 20% figure equates to some 37 houses in the case of Sixmilebridge which, given the low-density range of 10 houses per hectare, would suggest that some 4 ha should be made available for this type of housing.
+We would suggest therefore that it is very important that at least some of the lands indicated as strategic reserve, including the land the subject of this submission, should have an allowance for the provision of some element of low-density housing.

 We also wish to point out that even though permissions have been granted in Sixmilebridge over the past 5 years, the total number of houses which have been built within the 5 year period of the last plan does not exceed 50 houses.
-This is despite the fact that the Core Strategy allocation for Sixmilebridge contained in the 2017 to 2023 plan was for 136 houses.
-We would suggest that this is a clear indication that the Core Strategy process is failing to deliver the necessary housing targets and it may be appropriate to ask whether it in fact impedes rather than facilitates the delivery of housing.
+This despite the fact that the core strategy allocation for Sixmilebridge contained in the last plan was for 136 houses.

+Is it not time to urgently examine whether the Core strategy system is working, and to ask whether it in fact impedes rather than facilitates the delivery of housing?